New College Boat Club: The 1912 Stockholm Olympics

-The New College Boat Club represented Great Britain at the 1912 Summer Olympics in Stockholm and won the Silver medal in the men's eight.
+The New College Boat Club represented Great Britain at the 1912 Summer Olympics in Stockholm and won the silver medal in the men's eight.

-The two British crews were the favourites for gold so started at opposite ends of the draw.
+The two British crews - New College, and a Leander Club boat largely drawn from Magdalen College, Oxford - were the favourites for gold so started at opposite ends of the draw.
 They both worked up through the competition to make the final.

+According to New College records, the final featured controversy over lane choice.
 The course in Stockholm was not straight, and one of the two lanes was clearly favoured, the other requiring the cox to steer around a protruding boathouse and then back under a bridge.
 Before the final, the two British captains met to toss for lanes.
 New College won the toss and following gentlemanly tradition offered the choice of lanes to their opponents, who would - in a gentlemanly fashion - refuse this offer.
 However the Leander/Magdalen College captain accepted this offer and chose the better lane.
 Leander went on to win the gold medal, leaving New College with the silver.

-King Gustav V of Sweden was so disheartened by this display of ungentlemanly conduct that, as a consolation, he presented his colours to New College.
-Ever since then, New College have raced in purple and gold, the colours of the royal house of Sweden.
+According to New College tradition, King Gustav V of Sweden was so disheartened by this display of ungentlemanly conduct that, as a consolation, he presented his colours to New College; ever since then, New College have raced in purple and gold, the colours of the royal house of Sweden.
 A further tradition has been the adoption of the toast: 'God Damn Bloody Magdalen!', the supposed words of the New College stroke Robert Bourne as they crossed the line.
 The abbreviation GDBM has been used commonly ever since, and is still on bottom of the NCBC letterhead.